kailash-manasarovar/statement/docs/timeline/2024/november.md

 - I did not say this to her at any time and I was always planning on staying until 2026 or 2027, as she knows.
 - I ask her who told her I'd said that.
-- Bea hurriedly responds with a WhatsApp message from March when I was being terrorized by teachers and staff at the conservatory, and I had told her that that was happening and they want me to leave.
+- Bea hurriedly responds with a WhatsApp message from March when I was being terrorized by teachers and staff at the conservatory, and I had told her everything that that was happening to me, and that I believed at the time they were terrorizing me so that I would leave Dénia.
+- Bea's response to me at that time was that *I had to solve my problem*, and that was it.
-- But since then, we had conversed a few times, including when [she changed the bank account to pay the rent into once again](august.md#the-landlady-changes-the-bank-account-for-the-rent-again), and I never mentioned leaving at that time.
+- Since then, we had conversed a few times, including when [she changed the bank account to pay the rent into a second time](august.md#the-landlady-changes-the-bank-account-for-the-rent-again), and I never mentioned leaving at that time.
-- She's been told to contact me for information from the criminal porn-gangs.
+- She's been told to contact me for information by the criminal porn-gangs.
-- They're probably already planning for a new sedated-sex-slave victim to come and live in the flat; perhaps another woman international porn-addicts have requested to masturbate over like they did with me, and [Rocio Vidal](august.md#6), and countless others.
+- They're probably already planning for a new sedated-sex-slave victim to come and live in the flat; perhaps another woman international porn-addicts have requested to masturbate over, like they did with me, and [Rocio Vidal](august.md#6), and countless others.
 - I mention the problem with the water pipes again with Bea.
 - I've raised the issue with the [water pipes](../2023/september.md#the-water-pipes) with Beatriz twice already, and she ignores me every time.
 - The *slow clap* reference is Bea's response to [my YouTube video with Kelly](october.md#youtube-with-kelly-oliver-dougall) after I sent her a link to it.